jloughry/Unicode/README.md

 The 23FB &#x23FB;, 23FC &#x23FC;, 23FD &#x23FD;, 2B58 &#x2B58;, and 1F32D &#x1F32D;
-characters<sup>[*](#success-footnotes)</sup> now appear in the Unicode [Pipeline Table](http://www.unicode.org/alloc/Pipeline.html) with the status of &ldquo;Accepted&rdquo; (although they are still at the beginning of the ISO standard process).
+characters<sup>[*](#success-footnotes)</sup> now appear in the Unicode [Pipeline Table](http://www.unicode.org/alloc/Pipeline.html) with the status of &ldquo;Accepted&rdquo;.
 They can be used now, and designed into [fonts](#fonts), and they'll be in the next revision of Unicode after 7.0.
+The symbols were approved by the ISO 10646 Working Group 2 (JTC 1/SC 2/WG 2) at the WG2 #62 meeting to go onto an ISO amendment.

 It's time to start thinking about how to explain this to [HN](https://news.ycombinator.com/).